ACWIC/employer-callback/README.md

 **A note about local resources**

 Serverless will not auto-create S3 buckets in minio, so this must be done manually first.
+See the configuration in .envs/.local/.sls to determine what buckets are needed.

 ### Deploying
 ```